PeterChou1/GSOC2024ClangDoc/Readme.md

 I think all the code that clang-doc is aware is defined [here](https://github.com/llvm/llvm-project/blob/main/clang-tools-extra/clang-doc/Representation.h)

 I am not too familiar with the clang-doc codebase so maybe one of the mentors can corrent me if I am wrong.
-Additionally I would like more inputs from one of the mentors on what constructs to add to clang-doc.
+Additionally I would like more inputs from one of the mentors on what c++ constructs would be nice to add to clang-doc.

 ## Proposal 1: Improve HTML generation